samueljoe12/fractionalvault-101436-101468/royaltree_frontend/README.md

 > **IMPORTANT**: Set your backend API endpoint!
 >
 > Add a `.env` file at the project root with:
 >
 > ```
-> REACT_APP_BACKEND_BASE_URL=http://localhost:3001
+> REACT_APP_BACKEND_BASE_URL=https://vscode-internal-8323-beta.beta01.cloud.kavia.ai:3001
 > ```
-> Adjust the host, protocol (http or https!), and port if running in a non-localhost environment.
+> (If running on a cloud/dev platform, you must use the *external* or preview URL exactly as shown above - never "localhost" or "127.0.0.1" for production/previews!)
 >
 > **Troubleshooting "Failed to fetch":**
 >
-> 1. The API URL (including protocol, host, AND port) MUST match your backend server location and be reachable from your browser.
-If running locally, both frontend and backend must use compatible hosts (localhost or 127.0.0.1).
-> 2. If deployed (cloud/devbox), use the *external* or proxy URL provided by your platform.
-Do **not** use "localhost" in `.env` for cloud previews!
-> 3. You may override by setting `window._API_BASE_URL` in `public/index.html` (insert `<script>window._API_BASE_URL = "..."></script>`).
-> 4. Check backend is running and listening on the expected URL and port.
-> 5. If you see CORS errors, ensure your backend's CORS settings allow requests from your frontend origin (e.g., http://localhost:3000).
+> 1. API URL must match backend's *external* protocol/host/port as seen by the browser.
+In the VSCode cloud preview use the provided external endpoint above!
+> 2. If using HTTPS backend, always use HTTPS for the frontend and API base.
+> 3. Check that both frontend and backend are deployed and accessible from your browser's network (review CORS console/network errors for precise cause).
+> 4. When using "credentials: 'include'" in fetch, backend CORS must exactly match the frontend origin.
+> 5. If you encounter "Failed to fetch," open browser devtools > Network tab, click the failed request, and inspect the *full* error including headers and status.
+> 6. If encountering "blocked by CORS" or "Mixed Content," fix the protocol/host or backend CORS settings.
+> 7. For advanced debugging: Run `curl` from within the frontend container/environment to the backend URL to confirm direct connectivity.
 >
 > This config makes frontend API calls target your backend.